Brookhaven, New York: Government and politics

-In 2008, Brian X. Foley was elected to the New York state senate.
-As per New York state law his seat was declared vacant, a special election was held on March 31, 2009, to replace him.
-Democrat Mark Lesko. defeated Majority Leader Mazzei to become Supervisor.
+In 2008, Brian X. Foley was elected to the New York State Senate.
+As per New York state law, his seat was declared vacant, and a special election was held on March 31, 2009, to replace him.
+Democrat Mark Lesko defeated Majority Leader Mazzei to become supervisor.
 In August 2012, Lesko chose to step down and join a tech company on Long Island.
 A special election was held on November 6, 2012, which was won by Republican county legislator Edward P. Romaine, who had previously served as county clerk.
-With Romaine's victory and the subsequent victories of Daniel Losquadro in 2013 for the special election of highway superintendent, and Independence party member Donna Lent to town clerk, the Republican party and its endorsed allies won all townwide seats for the first time since former supervisor John Jay LaValle.
+With Romaine's victory and the subsequent victories of Daniel Losquadro in 2013 for the special election of highway superintendent and Independence Party of New York member Donna Lent to town clerk, the Republican party and its endorsed allies won all townwide seats for the first time since former supervisor John Jay LaValle.

-In presidential politics the town of Brookhaven is often considered the bellwether for presidential results in Suffolk County.
-In the past four elections Brookhaven has voted for the winner of Suffolk County.
-With a population of almost 500,000, Brookhaven represents 1/3rd of the vote in Suffolk County.
-The Democratic party picked up narrow victories in the elections of 2004, 2008, and 2012.
-In 2016, Donald Trump defeated Democrat Hillary Clinton by 13.52 points or a margin of 54-40 (including third parties).
-This was the first victory for a Republican candidate in both Brookhaven and Suffolk County as a whole since 1992 when the town voted for George H. W. Bush over Bill Clinton.
-Brookhaven continued its Republican swing in 2020 voting for Donald Trump again by a reduced margin.